You spent 10 years travelling the world – essentially homeless. You wrote journalism to support yourself. What affect did that have on your work?

 Your work is steeped in art historical references.
 Does it run the risk of becoming pastiche?

-Sure, it kind of is pastiche.
-But I’m probably less interested in doing something “new” with painting, in formal terms, than I am interested in the way in which history is constructed.
+It sort of is pastiche.
+Imagine me as a kind of DJ, remixing the record crates of history.
+I love how a DJ can take some tired, corny cliche of a song and make it fresh.
+In that sense I’m probably less interested in doing something “new” with painting, in formal terms than I’m interested in the way in which history is constructed.
 Like: what if in the distant future George Mathieu is considered a great genius and Pollock is a forgotten stylist?
 Or: imagine an alternate dimension in which Pollock is 95 and still just a weird provincial surrealist.
 What would that work look like?
 If I could be said to have a view of history then it might be described as Borgesian: history as an infinite house full of endless corridors, strange dead ends and forgotten doors.

 Does being Australian and having been exposed to so many other cultures make you more aware of the possibility of “alternative histories”?